quicwg/base-drafts/draft-ietf-quic-tls.md

 To ensure that sufficient data is available for sampling, packets are padded so that the combined lengths of the encoded packet number and protected payload is at least 4 bytes longer than the sample required for header protection.
-For the AEAD functions defined in {{?TLS13}}, which have 16 byte expansion and 16 byte header protection samples, this results in needing at least 3 bytes of frames in the unprotected payload if the packet number is encoded on a single byte, or 2 bytes of frames for a 2 byte packet number encoding.
+For the AEAD functions defined in {{?TLS13}}, which have 16-byte expansions and 16-byte header protection samples, this results in needing at least 3 bytes of frames in the unprotected payload if the packet number is encoded on a single byte, or 2 bytes of frames for a 2-byte packet number encoding.

 The sampled ciphertext for a packet with a short header can be determined by the following pseudocode: